introduction to omnifunds

 With classic investing, you would normally buy a mix of securities (Mutual Funds, Stocks, ETF’s, etc.) in order to create a diversified portfolio.
 You would then hold these securities regardless of what happens in the financial markets.

 You should expect more from an investment service.
-A good approach needs to understand how to assess current market direction and understand that adjustments need to be made to not only avoid major market meltdowns, but you also should expect your service to outperform regular markets.
+A profitable approach needs to be understood in order to assess current market direction and realize that adjustments need to be made to not only avoid major market meltdowns, but also to outperform regular markets.

 Most “professional” fund managers assert that you can’t time the market.
-They’re generally right – nobody knows what the market is going to do.
-But it IS possible to assess probability of upward or downward movement in the near future based on Supply and Demand as evidenced in price behavior.
+Generally, they’re right – nobody knows what the market is going to do.
+But it is possible to assess probability of upward or downward movement in the near future based on supply and demand as evidenced in price behavior.

 Here at Intelligent Fund Management, LLC, we’ve built an investment service that’s easy to understand and goes well beyond what the classic “advisors” can offer in terms of performance.
 It’s called OmniFunds.